Resignation Letter Examples When You're Leaving for Personal Reasons

 Personal reasons drive many employee decisions to resign from employment.
 These employee resignations are often for private reasons and employee confidentiality is essential.
-The employee may or may not elect to share with you his personal reasons for tendering his employment resignation.
+The employee may or may not elect to share with management his personal reasons for tendering his employment resignation.

-In fact, when employees resign for personal reasons, that is often what the resignation letter states.
+In fact, when employees resign for personal reasons, that is often simply what the resignation letter states.
 Employees do not want their personal business known and recognize that the employment resignation letter is a permanent addition to their personnel file.

 The resigning employee might also share the information with Human Resources staff but state that the only documentation of their resignation that they want is their resignation letter in their personnel file.
-The contents of a personnel file, and consequently the details of personal reasons for employment termination, may be reviewed by strangers in the future.
+The contents of a personnel file, and consequently the details of their personal reasons for employment termination, may be reviewed by strangers in the future.
 This is why "personal reasons" is sufficient information in a letter of resignation.

 These are two examples of resignation letters that are proffered for personal reasons.
 Use these resignation letter examples to guide your own resignation from your job for personal reasons.

-Resignation Letter Sample—Employee Personal Reasons
+Resignation Letter Sample: Employee Personal Reasons

 Here is an example of a resignation letter for personal reasons.
 Download the letter template (compatible with Google Docs and Word Online) or read below for more information.